Chart Color Schemes

 Boondall features high concentrations of group households, with a fairly typical median household size

 Family households account for 72.4% of all households, including 31.0% couples with children, 27.3% couples without children, and 12.4% single parent families.
-Non-family households constitute the remaining 27.6%, with lone person households at 23.7% and group households comprising 4.0%.
+Non-family households make up the remaining 27.6%, with lone person households at 23.7% and group households comprising 4.0%.
 The median household size is 2.6 people, which matches the Greater Brisbane average.

 Frequently Asked Questions - Households